 The PUMA share is listed for official trading on the Frankfurt and Munich stock exchanges.
-It is trading in the Prime Standard Segment and the Mid-Cap Index MDAX of the German Stock Exchange (Deutsche Börse).
+It is trading in the Prime Standard Segment and the Index SDAX of the German Stock Exchange (Deutsche Börse).

-The Administrative Board consists of eight members, five of whom represent the interests of the shareholders while the remaining three represent the employees from Europe.
+The Administrative Board consists of nine members, six of whom represent the interests of the shareholders while the remaining three represent the employees from Europe.

 Group Managing Director of Kering, Paris, France